 The next important order of business is to ensure that you are receiving the medical care and treatment that you need.
 Many victims face challenges finding medical providers after a personal injury accident because they lack adequate medical insurance coverage.
 The team at The Ledger Law Firm-Ventura County will help you locate a medical provider that will work with you regarding payment or will agree to wait until the case has been settled.
 The team will then monitor your care to make sure that you are receiving the treatment you need.
 Once your doctors indicate that you have reached maximum medical improvement, the team will request a complete package of medical records including diagnosis, treatment notes, bills and a narrative report indicating what your prognosis is for the future.

-The team at Ledger & Associates-Ventura County will then put together a demand package will your input.
+The team at The Ledger Law Firm-Ventura County will then put together a demand package will your input.
 You will consult with the team regarding what the value of your case is considering all the economic and non-economic damages you have suffered as a result of the defendant’s negligence.
 The team will then present that demand to the defendant.
 If he agrees to the demand then your case is settled.
 If an appropriate settlement cannot be reached, then the team will prepare your case for a jury trial.
-Regardless of how your case is terminated, you will have the experience and expertise of the team at Ledger & Associates-Ventura County with you.
+Regardless of how your case is terminated, you will have the experience and expertise of the team at The Ledger Law Firm-Ventura County with you.

-If you would like a free and detailed evaluation of your potential Ventura County personal injury accident case, please contact the Ventura County offices of Ledger & Associates at 805-322-3436 or 800-300-0001.
+If you would like a free and detailed evaluation of your potential Ventura County personal injury accident case, please contact the Ventura County offices of The Ledger Law Firm at 805-322-3436 or 800-300-0001.
 The Ventura County office is located at 701 E. Santa Clara Street, Ventura, CA 93001

 701 E. Santa Clara Street